daniel-chris-lucas/learning/JavaScript/ReactJS/learn-understand-react/08-combining-flux-react-router/README.md

 5. Showing a play button for each image
 6. Adding image stats overlay
 7. Scaffolding image detail
+8. Fetching single records from a store
+9. Rendering an image detail

 ## Additional info